appfirst/statsd_clients/python/README.md

 	from client import Statsd
 	Statsd.increment("some.counter.bucket")

-By doing this, you sent a message look like this:
+By doing this, you sent a message that will look like this:

 	some_bucket:1|c